Understanding Short-Term Disability Benefits Eligibility

 - An insurer-hired doctor without the proper training or specialization reviews your file and determines that you are not disabled, or talks to your treating doctor and determines that you are ready to return to work before that is actually possible

-- You were surveilled by a private investigator who collected “evidence” that your insurer alleges negates the disability you’ve claimed
+- You were surveilled by a private investigator who collected “evidence” video and photographic that your insurer alleges is inconsistent with your reported restrictions and limitations.

 Keep All Papers and Documents Related to Your Disability Claim